davorg/dmp/chapters/chapter04.md

 string to replace it with.
 If the third parameter is omitted, then the substring will include all characters in the source string from the given offset to the end.
-The offset of the first character in the source string is 0. !!!Footnote 2 Or, more accurately, it is the value of the special \$[ variable, but as that is initially set to zero and there is really no good reason to change it, your strings should always start from position zero.
+The offset of the first character in the source string is 0.
-!!!
 If the offset is negative then it counts from the end of the string.
 Here are a few simple examples:

 	my $string = 'Alas poor Yorick.
 I knew him Horatio.';